jbinkley60/MezzmoArtworkChecker/README.md

    database and artwork.
 You can add an optional IMDB API Key for additional image artwork checking.
 Adjust query TMDB / IMDB query counts.
 Maximum is 500 per run of the Mezzmo Artwork Checker.
+   It is suggested to leave the query counts at 30 for the first image fetch to ensure everything is working and then increase it up to as high as 500.
 -  Open a command window (if Windows) and run mezzmo_actor.py<br/>
    See optional command line arguments below.
    No arguments runs the actor artwork checker normally<br/>